Ready for some additional help but not sure how to hire employees? Congrats, bringing on staff is a huge milestone for any business.

 Many people choose a payroll service to save time and avoid dealing with all the complications surrounding payroll (like taxes).
 Some payroll services also offer integration with your insurance provider and take care of new-hire reporting, which helps remove those headaches.

 But even if you choose to use a payroll service (or outsource payroll to an accountant), it’s good to be familiar with the basics of how it works.
-There are three parts to payroll: paying employees, paying payroll taxes (to the IRS and your state’s tax agency), and filing tax forms.
+There are three parts to payroll: paying employees, paying payroll, and filing tax forms.

-If you’re hiring remote employees, here’s a quick guide on how to get started managing payroll and taxes across multiple states.
+If you’re hiring remote employees, here’s a quick guide on how to get started managing payroll and taxes across multiple provinces.